rhodey/dogecoin-lunar-calendar/README.md

 > $totalUsd, $totalCoin
 ```

-## HTTP Server
+## Deploy The Website
-These commands plus file `nginx.conf` may be used to develop the website locally.
+These commands plus file `nginx.conf` may be used to develop the website.
 ```
 $ npm run dist
 $ docker run --name nginx -d \